 The Federal Highway Administration (FHWA) selected California as a Pedestrian and Bicycle Safety Focus State in 2015 due to its high rate of pedestrian and bicyclist fatalities.
 The Focus Cities program in California is a joint project of UC Berkeley SafeTREC and California Walks that supports community efforts to build a culture of safe walking and biking through community programs and events.

 About the Focus Cities Program

-Workshops on topics such as conducting community walk/bike assessments, action planning for community pedestrian and bicycle safety
+Workshops on topics such as conducting community walk/bike assessments, and action planning for community pedestrian and bicycle safety.

 Events and Trainings